boriskirov/boris-kirov-portfolio/cases/life-at-miro.md

 ![Life at Miro](../../life-at-miro-1.png)

 You can say I became a Lead Designer for the stream.
-Constantly thinking about the connetiviti and stickiness between the teams.
+Constantly thinking about the connectivity and stickiness between the teams.
 I was both designing for end users and for developers.
 You can break it down into canvas mechanics, developer experience, app creation, app discovery,and growth.

 ![Life at Miro](../../platform-adoption-framework.png)

 ##### Panel importance

 One of the biggest and most important projects that I've worked on was to collaborate and contribute to the panels UX in Miro.
-We were looking for a scalable way to empower external & internal creators to create applications and featires in Miro, by also providing a native behavior to our end-users.
+We were looking for a scalable way to empower external & internal creators to create applications and features in Miro, by also providing a native behavior to our end-users.
 Solving unlimited scenarios from gallery-focused applications supported by Drag’n’Drop API to automation and configuration of widgets or applications.
-The design was inspured by OS, where similar panels allow for control and flexible information structure.
+The design was inspired by OS, where similar panels allow for control and flexible information structure.
 We also thought about allowing developers to configure their panel behavior for a delightful two-way app experience.

 ![DCI P3 range](../../panel-ux-1.png)